 - Shop around and compare

 - Now that you have decided to get term life insurance, you probably want to compare quotes.
-Websites like Insurify make this easy—just answer a few questions, and in minutes you can compare accurate, real-time quotes side by side.
+Websites like Insurify make this easy—just answer a few questions, and you can compare accurate, real-time quotes side by side within minutes.

 - Check provider rating